harshp425/BIMS-App/README.md

 ### Step 1: User Login
 Users and admins log in with their credentials to access thier respective dashboards.
 If a user had not logged in before, they must first sign up and provide the necessary information for registration.
 Admins don't require registration as admins will be provided thier credentials.

+***Note: All regular users will have a shared password which will be provided within the lab.
+This is a purposeful design decision as per user requirements.***

 https://github.com/user-attachments/assets/e0b4d340-aeb1-4712-94fe-5e4e98532074

 ### Step 2: Tool Search (Users)